ISO/IEC 27005

 ISO/IEC 27005 "Information technology — Security techniques — Information security risk management" is an international standard published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) providing good practice guidance on managing risks to information.
 It is a core part of the ISO/IEC 27000-series of standards, commonly known as ISO27k.

 The standard offers advice on systematically identifying, assessing, evaluating and treating information security risks - processes at the very heart of an ISO27k Information Security Management System (ISMS).
 It aims to ensure that organizations design, implement, manage, monitor and maintain their information security controls and other arrangements rationally, according to their information security risks.

-The current third edition of ISO/IEC 27005 was published in 2018.
-A fourth edition is being drafted and is due to be published at the end of 2022.
+The current fourth edition of ISO/IEC 27005 was published in October 2022.

 Overview

 ISO/IEC 27005 does not specify or recommend specific risk management methods in detail.
 Instead it discusses the process in more general/overall terms, drawing on the generic risk management method described by ISO 31000 i.e.: